 — Emma (Warax) Cassell, University of Tennessee College of Law, class of 2021

 Why learning a second language is important

 Milligan Spanish Faculty

 Dr. Allysha Martin serves as Associate Professor of Spanish and Humanities.
 She holds a B.A. from Union University (2007), an M.A. from Middlebury College (2008), and a Ph.D. from University of Nebraska-Lincoln (2014) in Modern Languages and Literatures with a specialization in Spanish and a graduate certificate of study in Women’s and Gender Studies.
 Prior to joining Milligan’s faculty, Martin taught Spanish at the University of Nebraska-Lincoln and Union University.

 Her research focuses on late twentieth-century Latin American women’s narrative with a focus on the role of consumption.
 Martin grew up in Puerto Rico and has lived abroad in China, Mexico, Chile, and Spain.

 Milligan Spanish Major News

-Amy Olvera (2019) receives Milligan College Research Award at the 2019 Awards Convocation
+Amy Olvera (2019) receives Milligan University Research Award at the 2019 Awards Convocation